blokks/legacy-docs/src/content/manage-your-schedule/editing-acts.md

 In some cases, it can be useful to show an act in your schedule without allowing your visitors to select it.
 For example, when an act is still being teased to your visitors.

 ## Published, unpublished and canceled
 Initially, all acts are marked as **published**.
-When you change an act to **unpublished**, it won’t be visible in your timetable embed at all.
+When you change an act to **unpublished**, it won’t be visible in your timetable embed.
 This is useful when your schedule is live and you want to add new acts without showing them to your visitors.

 Acts marked as **canceled** are still visible but can have custom styling in your timetable embed.